neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 #.
 The URI (in our case an absolute path and filename) is passed to the ``importResource()``
    method which analyzes the file found at that location.
 #.
-The file is imported into FLOW3's persistent resources storage  using the sha1 hash over
+The file is imported into TYPO3 Flow's persistent resources storage  using the sha1 hash over
    the file content as its filename.
 If a file with exactly the same content is imported it will reuse the already stored resource.
 #.
 The Resource Manager returns a new ``Resource`` object which refers to the newly